syovchev/select-quotes/README.md

 Initial release

-Next release will support disabling the double-click functionality since some people presumably might not want that.
+Next release will support disabling the double-click functionality.

 ### 0.0.1